 Keto Pumpkin Pie

-This keto pumpkin pie uses a homemade low carb crust and a deliciously creamy filling!
-Perfect for the festive season and tastes like the real thing!
+My easy keto pumpkin pie features a homemade low carb crust and a deliciously creamy filling!
+It’s perfect for the festive season and tastes like the real thing!
+3 grams net carbs.

 keto pumpkin pie.